Skip to content

 Which BMR formula is most accurate?

 The Mifflin-St Jeor equation (1990) is considered the most accurate for most people.
-It replaced the older Harris-Benedict (1919) formula.
+The Harris-Benedict equation (1919) tends to overestimate slightly.
+Katch-McArdle is most accurate when you know your body fat percentage.

 How accurate is the activity level multiplier?